-During the years-ended December 31, 2014 and 2013, we performed interim and/or annual impairment reviews of our goodwill and determined that there was no impairment of goodwill.
+During the years-ended December 31, 2015 and 2014, we performed interim and/or annual impairment reviews of our goodwill and determined that there was no impairment of goodwill.
 The estimated enterprise value of our radio reporting unit exceeded its carrying value during our impairment testing.
 In addition, there is currently a net accumulated deficit in our radio reporting unit and we have a net overall accumulated deficit; therefore we considered whether there were any adverse qualitative factors that would indicate that an impairment existed.
 When evaluating our estimated enterprise value, we utilized an income approach which uses assumptions and estimates which among others include the aggregated expected revenues and operating margins generated by our FCC broadcasting licenses (i.e. our stations) and use of a risk adjusted discount rate.
 We did not find reconciliation to our current market capitalization meaningful in the determination of our enterprise value given current factors that impact our market capitalization, including but not limited to: limited trading volume; the impact of our television segment operating losses; and the significant voting control of our Chairman and Chief Executive Officer.

-(h) Other Intangible Assets, Net
+(j) Other Intangible Assets, Net

 Other intangible assets, net, consist of favorable leases and agreements acquired.
-Gross other intangible assets total \$2.5 million as of December 31, 2014 and 2013, respectively.
+Gross other intangible assets total \$2.5 million as of December 31, 2015 and 2014, respectively.
 These assets are being amortized over the lives of the leases; however, not to exceed 40 years.

-Amortization expense amounted to \$0.1 million and \$0.2 million for the years ended December 31, 2014 and 2013, respectively.
-Estimated amortization expense for the five years subsequent to December 31, 2014 is as follows (in thousands):
+Amortization expense amounted to \$0.1 million and \$0.1 million for the years ended December 31, 2015 and 2014, respectively.
+Estimated amortization expense for the five years subsequent to December 31, 2015 is as follows (in thousands):

 Year ending December 31:

-2015 \$ 96

-2016 96
+2016 \$ 96

 2017 96

 2018 96

 2019 96

+2020 96

-(i) Deferred Financing Costs
+(k) Deferred Financing Costs

-Deferred financing costs relates to our 12.5% Senior Secured Notes due 2017 (see note 7).
+Deferred financing costs relates to our 12.5% Senior Secured Notes due 2017 (see note 8).
 Deferred financing costs are being amortized to interest expense over the term of the related debt using the effective interest method.

-(j) Barter Transactions
+(l) Barter Transactions

 Barter transactions represent advertising time exchanged for noncash goods and/or services, such as promotional items, advertising, supplies, equipment and services.
 Revenue from barter transactions are recognized as income when advertisements are broadcasted.
 Expenses are recognized when goods or services are received or used.
 We record barter transactions at the fair value of goods or services received or advertising surrendered, whichever is more readily determinable.
-Barter revenue amounted to \$8.7 million and \$10.4 million for the years ended December 31, 2014 and 2013, respectively.
-Barter expense amounted to \$8.7 million and \$9.9 million for the years ended December 31, 2014 and 2013, respectively.
+Barter revenue amounted to \$7.6 million and \$8.7 million for the years ended December 31, 2015 and 2014, respectively.
+Barter expense amounted to \$7.2 million and \$8.7 million for the years ended December 31, 2015 and 2014, respectively.